stuartgmilton/stuartgmilton.github.io/docs/virtualmachine/internet_connection.md

 > sudo yum -y install cntlm

 5. We now need to create our authentication values for the CNTLM config.
 Run the following command, swapping out the placeholders with your own info.
+You will be asked to enter your domain password.

 > cntlm -H -u [USERNAME] -d [DOMAIN]